claranet/terraform-datadog-integrations/README.md

 ## Important notes

-* This repository provide multiple Terraform module which could be imported, you must choose the one(s) you need.
+* This repository provide multiple Terraform modules which could be imported, you must choose the one(s) you need.
 * Each module should be usable by default but you should be able to configure some specicities if you need.
 * You will find a complete `README.md` on each module, explaining how to use it.